DominoKorean/Render-dragon-shader-list/installation/windows.md

 **NOTE:**
 - The program is now built into [BetterRenderDragon](https://github.com/ddf8196/BetterRenderDragon).
 - In 1.20.10+ versions, it does not unlock the Raytracing option.
 Instead, it automatically starts when you join a world.
+- In the case of Windows, Android, and Xbox, you can use experimental features.

 ## YSS Special Edition